Words Don’t Teach Limits (Consequences Do)

 For many toddlers, it’s countless.
 This goes on for months and months.
 “Hot.
 That’s Hot Sweetheart.
 Don’t Touch.”
 You can repeat this daily…hundreds of times.
 No change in behavior.
 Every day, you keep reminding…

 However, if one day, your toddler does sneak past you and touches the HOT plate, what happens?
 Suddenly, you notice…no need for reminders.
 The learning is complete.
 Rather than words, there is a natural (and painful) consequence that teaches this lesson.
 No more need for words.
-In fact, your toddler is now telling you, “Mommy…it’s HOT!”
+Your toddler is now telling you, “Mommy…it’s HOT!”

 This is the difference between words and consequences…when teaching behavioral limits.
 Next week, I will follow up on this lesson, to explain more of the rules about when and how to use consequences.

 For now, just remember: It’s about using the right tool, for the right lesson.
 When it’s setting limits, we find words are weak…and consequences are strong!